 Scalloped Pineapple

 This old fashioned recipe for Scalloped Pineapple is the perfect side dish for ham.
-It’s sweet and custard-like, with crispy edges on top.
+The casserole is sweet and custard-like, with crispy edges on top.

 white casserole dish filled with scalloped pineapple.